View Categories

 • India also required a powerful defence base for herself as a deterrent force.

-• A major shift took place in the Indian economic landscape, when the government announced in 2002 that from now onwards, in place of industry, agriculture will be the prime moving force of the Indian economy.
+• A major shift took place in the Indian economic landscape, when the government announced in 2002 that, from now on, agriculture will be the prime moving force of the Indian economy.

 • According to the Planning Commission such a policy shift will solve the following major challenges faced by the Indian economy: